 and golden bowls: The word "bowl" means a flat, shallow cup or bowl for drinking or libations (Rienecker). full of incense: The elders are also seen holding bowls of incense.
 Incense was an important feature in Jewish liturgy as directed by the Lord God in the Torah (Ex 30:1; Deut 33:10).
 Edersheim offers this interesting account of the practice in the first century:

 "The incensing priest and his assistance now approached first the altar of burnt-offering.
-One filled with incense a golden censer held in a silver vessel, while another placed in a golden bowl burning coals from the altar. Ö Slowly the incensing priest and his assistants ascended the steps to the Holy Place, preceded by the two priests who had formerly dressed the altar and the candlestick, and who now removed the vessels they had left behind, and, worshipping, withdrew.
-Next, one of the assistants reverently spread the coals on the golden altar; the other arranged the incense; and then the chief officiating priest was left alone within the Holy Place, to await the signal of the president before burning the incense. Ö As the president gave the word of command, which marked that Ďthe time of incense had come,í Ďthe whole multitude of the people withoutí withdrew from the inner court, and fell down before the Lord, spreading their hands in silent prayer" (Edersheim-Temple 127f).
+One filled with incense a golden censer held in a silver vessel, while another placed in a golden bowl burning coals from the altar. … Slowly the incensing priest and his assistants ascended the steps to the Holy Place, preceded by the two priests who had formerly dressed the altar and the candlestick, and who now removed the vessels they had left behind, and, worshipping, withdrew.
+Next, one of the assistants reverently spread the coals on the golden altar; the other arranged the incense; and then the chief officiating priest was left alone within the Holy Place, to await the signal of the president before burning the incense. … As the president gave the word of command, which marked that ‘the time of incense had come,' ‘the whole multitude of the people without' withdrew from the inner court, and fell down before the Lord, spreading their hands in silent prayer" (Edersheim-Temple 127f).
 [Edersheim notes that the practice of folding the hands together in prayer dates from the fifth century AD and is of purely Saxon origin.]

-of the saints: pl. of Grk. hagios means "the holy ones" and in the apostolic writings is used of followers of Yeshua and members of congregations as consecrated to God.
-The hagios word-group translates the Heb. qadosh, "holy," and its derivatives (DNTT 2:224), which means to be separated from what is common, unclean or contrary to Godís holiness (TWOT 2:788).
-The phrase "prayers of the saints" is also mentioned in 8:3-4 where the adjective "all" is added to "saints."
+of the holy ones: pl. of Grk. hagios means "the holy ones" and in the apostolic writings is used of followers of Yeshua and members of congregations as consecrated to God.
+The hagios word-group translates the Heb. qadosh, "holy," and its derivatives (DNTT 2:224), which means to be separated from what is common, unclean or contrary to God's holiness (TWOT 2:788).
+The phrase "prayers of the holy ones" is also mentioned in 8:3-4 where the adjective "all" is added.
 Some have linked this reference to the cry of the martyrs in 6:10, but it could also be taken in a more general sense.
-All the saints are enjoined to prayer.
-"With all prayer and petition pray at all times in the Spirit, and with this in view, be on the alert with all perseverance and petition for all the saints" (Eph 6:18).
-What a blessing to think that the prayers of Godís people matter to Him and are remembered long after they are uttered (Ps 142:2)!
+All followers of Yeshua are enjoined to, "pray at all times, with all kinds of prayers and requests, in the Spirit, vigilantly and persistently, for all God's people" (Eph 6:18 CJB).
+What a blessing to think that the prayers of God's people matter to Him and are remembered long after they are uttered (Ps 142:2)!

-While many disciples would not be comfortable calling themselves "saints," it was a common term used in the Tanakh and other Jewish writings for the people of God (Deut 7:6; 1Sam 2:9; Ps 16:3; 34:9; 97:10; 135:4; Isa 41:8-9; Dan 7:18, 21-22, 25, 27; 8:24; 1Enoch 58:1ff; 103:1; 1Macc 1:46; Tobit 12:15.).
-"Saints" literally means "holy ones" and originated when God called Israel to be a people consecrated to worship and obey Him.
+In reference to disciples the plural noun is commonly translated as "saints" in Christian Bibles.
+The plural noun is a common term used in the Tanakh and other Jewish writings for the people of God (Deut 7:6; 1Sam 2:9; Ps 16:3; 34:9; 97:10; 135:4; Isa 41:8-9; Dan 7:18, 21-22, 25, 27; 8:24; 1Enoch 58:1ff; 103:1; 1Macc 1:46; Tobit 12:15.).
+The label originated when God called Israel to be a people consecrated to worship and obey Him.
 The term succeeds in having a corporate meaning as well as an individual meaning.
-"Saints" occurs frequently in the apostolic writings and refers to those who have accepted the truth of the Good News of the Messiah, repented of their sins, put their trust in the atoning sacrifice of Yeshua for their sins and separated themselves to be faithful to their Lord.
+The label "holy ones" occurs frequently in the apostolic writings and refers to those who have accepted the truth of the Good News of the Messiah, repented of their sins, put their trust in the atoning sacrifice of Yeshua for their sins and separated themselves to be faithful to their Lord.

 And they sang a new song: With hymns of praise the angels further expound on what gives the Lamb the right to open the sealed scroll.
 The description "new song" occurs seven times outside of Revelation, all in Psalms (33:3; 40:3; 96:1; 98:1; 144:9; 149:1) and Isaiah 42:10, and in 14:3 where a new song is sung by the 144,000 elect.
 The brand new life bought and brought by the Lamb mandates a new song to celebrate it.
 Indeed, every new act of mercy calls forth a new song of gratitude and praise (Mounce).
 One of the great blessings to the Body of Messiah across the centuries has been the prolific musical creation of inspired composers who have enriched worship with "psalms and hymns and spiritual songs" (Col 3:16).
 In Judaism it was taught that Israel would first sing a new song in the days of the Messiah as a song of praise for the miracle of deliverance (Mounce).